FSS/PPS 03.16 - Reimbursement of University Business Expenses Paid from Personal Funds

 Payments for rental services (e.g., equipment or space) will not be reimbursed unless paid by personal credit card.
 Contact Procurement and Strategic Sourcing for guidance concerning rental service payments.

 Payments for software will not be reimbursed without approval from Technology Resources.
 Contact Technology Resources for guidance before the purchase is made.

 Agency funds are not subject to this policy.
-Refer to UPPS No. 03.01.10, Student Organization Accounting System, and UPPS No. 03.01.15, Agency Funds, for guidance.
+Refer to UPPS No. 03.01.10, Student Organization Accounting System, and UPPS No. 03.01.15, Custodial Funds, for guidance.